19hours/sg-statutes/Acts/Mental Capacity Act.md

 [UK MCA 2005, s.
 13]

-### Protection of donee and others if no power created or power revoked
+### Protection of donees and others if lasting power of attorney not validly created, revoked or suspended, etc.

-16\.—(1) Subsections (2) and (3) apply if —
+16\.—(1) This section applies where —

-(a) an instrument has been registered under the First Schedule as a lasting power of attorney; but
+(a) an instrument purporting to create a lasting power of attorney has been registered under the First Schedule, but a lasting power of attorney was not validly created, whether or not the registration is cancelled at the time of the act or transaction in question; or

-(b) a lasting power of attorney was not created,
+(b) a lasting power of attorney, or a power under a lasting power of attorney, is revoked or suspended.

-whether or not the registration has been cancelled at the time of the act or transaction in question.

-(2) A donee who acts in purported exercise of the power does not incur any liability (to P or any other person) because of the non-existence of the power unless at the time of acting he —
+(2) A donee who does an act that would have been within the scope of the lasting power of attorney without knowing of the non‑existence, revocation or suspension of the lasting power of attorney or the power under the lasting power of attorney does not incur any liability to P or any other person, despite the non‑existence, revocation or suspension.

-(a) knows that a lasting power of attorney was not created; or

-(b) is aware of circumstances which, if a lasting power of attorney had been created, would have terminated his authority to act as a donee.

-(3) Any transaction between the donee and another person is, in favour of that person, as valid as if the power had been in existence, unless at the time of the transaction that person has knowledge of a matter referred to in subsection (2).
+(3) If a lasting power of attorney or a power under a lasting power of attorney is non‑existent, revoked or suspended, a person (called in this section a third party) who deals or otherwise transacts in good faith with the donee, without knowing of the non‑existence, revocation or suspension, is entitled to rely on the lasting power of attorney or the power under the lasting power of attorney in relation to that dealing or transaction in the same manner and to the same extent as if the lasting power of attorney or the power under the lasting power of attorney exists or had not been revoked or suspended.

-(4) If the interest of a purchaser depends on whether a transaction between the donee and the other person was valid by virtue of subsection (3), it is conclusively presumed in favour of the purchaser that the transaction was valid if —
+(4) It is conclusively presumed in favour of a purchaser from a third party who dealt or otherwise transacted with a donee that the dealing or transaction was valid if —

-(a) the transaction was completed within 12 months of the date on which the instrument was registered; or
+(a) the dealing or transaction was completed within 12 months after the date on which the instrument intending to create a lasting power of attorney was registered; or

-(b) the other person makes a statutory declaration, before or within 3 months after the completion of the purchase, that he had no reason at the time of the transaction to doubt that the donee had authority to dispose of the property which was the subject of the transaction.
+(b) the third party makes a statutory declaration, before, on or within 3 months after, the completion of the purchase by the purchaser, that the third party had no reason at the time of the dealing or transaction with the donee to doubt the donee’s authority to deal or transact.

+(5) In subsection (4), “purchaser” means a person claiming through the third party and who acquires the property in good faith and for valuable consideration.

+(6) For the purposes of this section, knowledge that a lasting power of attorney or a power under a lasting power of attorney does not exist or has been revoked or suspended includes knowledge of the happening of any event —

+(a) which prevents the lasting power of attorney from being created; or

+(b) which has the effect of revoking or suspending the lasting power of attorney or the power under the lasting power of attorney.

-(5) Where 2 or more donees are appointed under a lasting power of attorney, this section applies as if references to the donee were to all or any of them.
+(7) In this section, where 2 or more donees are appointed under a lasting power of attorney, a reference to the donee is a reference to all or any of the donees.

-[UK MCA 2005, s.
-14]
+(8) This section applies only to acts and transactions made on or after the date of commencement of section 4 of the Mental Capacity (Amendment) Act 2016, whether the lasting power of attorney or the power under the lasting power of attorney is created or purported to be created, or revoked or suspended, before, on or after that date.

+[Act 10 of 2016 wef 30/06/2016]

 ### Powers of court in relation to validity of lasting powers of attorney